edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-01-17-online-sexual-harassment-training.md

 ### Step 2: Create the right culture, and it absolutely has to start at the top

-Effective online sexual harassment training is not just about changing behavior –it’s about changing minds.
+Effective online sexual harassment training is not just about changing behavior; it’s about changing minds.

 Mindset starts at the top with company executives that believe in the value of all employees, regardless of gender or job.
 This includes not only telling employees they are valuable but also showing them.